Possibly more about Barbara than you want to know

 - Landscaping company – started with our elder son, using an old Snapper riding mower, a push mower donated by a neighbor, and a curved string trimmer that lasted a week.
 Built the business to 2 commercial zero-turn mowers, 2 self-propelled walk mowers, and an array of power equipment.

 When piriformis syndrome struck, I went back to my writing and design roots.
-It was time to work smarter, not harder.
 Thanks to our younger son and his wife, I was part of their successful website design business for a few years, getting up to speed with the help of Autumn Lane Paperie.
 I’m forever grateful!

 And now, I’m learning even more new tricks.
 I’ve found myself with a bit more free time than usual, owing to our recent CV19 economic shutdown.
 So I’m taking the opportunity to expand my services: Google My Business, Yelp, Pinterest, Facebook, even Etsy SEO!